ABOUT OUR BOSTON FERN

 I prefer very little fertiliser.
 Use a diluted fertiliser once every few months to avoid burning my roots or drying out my foliage.

-FAST FACTS ABOUT BOSTON
+FAST FACTS ABOUT HAMISH

 A bathroom where he can enjoy the high moisture levels.